 To ensure confidentiality, we strongly encourage you to use the secure support web portal to exchange any sensitive information updates related to the report.

 The “Product Vulnerability Report Form” and “Service Vulnerability Report Form” are intended ONLY for the purposes of reporting product or service security vulnerabilities.
 They are not for technical support information on our products or services.
-All content other than that specific to security vulnerabilities in our products or services will be dropped.
 For technical and customer support inquiries, please submit a request using the applicable service ticket type.

-Company attempts to acknowledge receipt to all submitted reports within seven days.
+We attempt to acknowledge receipt to all submitted reports within seven (7) days.

 3. When to contact the security emergency response team